pmorie/node-documentation/README.writing_cartridges.md

  * `OPENSHIFT_HOMEDIR` OpenShift assigned directory for the gear
  * `OPENSHIFT_INTERNAL_IP` the private IP address for this gear *jwh: may go away*
  * `OPENSHIFT_INTERNAL_PORT` the private PORT for this gear *jwh: may go away*
- * `OPENSHIFT_REPO_DIR` the directory where the software your cartridge controls is stored
+ * `OPENSHIFT_REPO_DIR` the directory where the developer's application is "archived" to and will be run from.
  * `OPENSHIFT_TMP_DIR` the directory where your cartridge may store temporary data

 ### Examples of Cartridge Provided Variables ###